deta/cloud-docs/docs/drive/about.md

 sidebar_label: About
 ---

-Deta Drive is a managed, secure and scalabale file storage service with a focus on end-user simplcity.
+Deta Drive is a managed, secure and scalable file storage service with a focus on end-user simplicity.

 #### Is my data secure?